thephez/docs-core/docs/guide/dash-features-governance.md

 ## Synchronization

-Dash Core synchronizes the governance system via the <<glossary:masternode>> <<glossary:network>> as the last stage of the Masternode sync process (following the sync of sporks, the Masternode list, and Masternode payments).
+Dash Core synchronizes the governance system via the [masternode](../resources/glossary.md#masternode) [network](../resources/glossary.md#network) as the last stage of the Masternode sync process (following the sync of sporks, the Masternode list, and Masternode payments).

 The [`govsync` message](../reference/p2p-network-governance-messages.md#govsync) initiates a sync of the governance system.
 Masternodes ignore this request if they are not fully synced.